 Frequently Asked Questions

-If you’ve tried this roasted butternut squash recipe, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried this Roasted Butternut Squash recipe, then don’t forget to rate it and let me know how you got on in the comments below.
+I love hearing from you!

 Equipment